is page three of a three-page article. Click here

 buried near him - just one row down and three spaces to the left, in a

-lawn grave, near the curb, in the Garden of Abraham section.
+lawn grave, just above the curb, in the Garden of Abraham section.

 (Tom also appeared occasionally on the first sitcom, as Bob's old friend "The Peeper".)